 Sustainable development trade-offs

 - Negative health effects of a carbon price can outweigh the climate benefits in developing countries.
 With Raavi Aggarwal, Leonard Missbach, E. Somanathan & Thomas Sterner.
-Working paper available on request.
+Working paper.